Aesthetic Text Messages: Learn tMedical Text Marketing for Your New and Returning Patients

 The personal aspect of a text message can not be overstated.
 Texts can serve as friendly reminders for clients that have not visited in a while, or encouragement to prospective patient.
 A texted deal can feel like a personal extension of a deal to a highly-valued patient.

-Our Seven Pillars of Effective Text Medical and Aesthetic Marketing
+Aesthetic Text Messages: Our Seven Pillars for Effective Text Marketing Campaigns

-We'll outline below our seven pillars for running a successful text marketing campaign for your medical or aesthetic practice.
+We'll outline below our seven pillars for running successful text marketing campaigns for medical spas.

 1. TIMELY SENDING